Zen master: Tony Leung Chiu Wai says he yearns for a ‘simpler life’ as he gets older

 “Each time I do a new role, I learn something new and acquire new perspectives which make me look at the world differently,” says Leung, who is slated to start shooting Hungarian film-maker Ildiko Enyedi’s Silent Friend in March.

-The voracious reader, who developed the habit after working with Taiwanese auteur Hou Hsiao-hsien in the historical drama A City Of Sadness (1989), has been poring through books on early cognitive development and visiting neuroscientists in universities to prepare for his role as a neuroscientist.
+The voracious reader, who developed the habit after working with Taiwanese auteur Hou Hsiao-hsien in the historical drama A City Of Sadness (1989), has been poring over books on early cognitive development and visiting neuroscientists in universities to prepare for his role as one.

 His research has changed the way he looks at living things.

-“I even have more respect for even trees and worms now.
+“I have more respect for even trees and worms now.
 I don’t want to kill.
 I believe all beings have their own intelligence and are sentient,” he says.
-“I don’t think there should be hierarchy in this world; that’s (a construct) devised by humans who put themselves at the centre of everything.”
+“I don’t think there should be hierarchy in this world.
+That’s a construct devised by humans who put themselves at the centre of everything.”

 Since making his Hollywood debut in the superhero flick Shang-Chi And The Legend Of The Ten Rings in 2021, he has received many American television and movie offers.
-He is, however, not in any hurry to head for Tinseltown.
+He is, however, not in any hurry to head to Tinseltown.

 “I”m 61.
 I don’t know for how long more I can make movies.
 I just want to work with people from different regions to explore other possibilities.”

-If a project resonates with him and he finds a role interesting, he will accept it, regardless of how small it is.
+If a project resonates with him and he finds a role interesting, he will accept it, regardless of its size.
 It explains why he agreed to make a cameo in popular K-pop girl group NewJeans’ Cool With You music video, which dropped in July.
 He also appeared as a handyman in Hong Kong singer Eason Chan’s new music video Don’t Mind Me, which addresses the issue of social anxiety, a condition Leung empathises with.

 Age has mellowed him, he says.